Questions and Answers on tribal salmon fisheries

 If salmon are threatened, why do the tribes net?

 It is important to realize that not all salmon species are on the brink of extinction.
 Many stocks are quite healthy and can support harvest.
 Also, many of the salmon that tribes depend on for harvest come from hatcheries.
-Every year, tribes release around 40 million salmon from their hatcheries that contribute to sport, commercial and tribal fisheries.
+Every year, tribes release around 40 million salmon from hatcheries that contribute to sport, commercial and tribal fisheries.

 How can fish return to spawning grounds with nets in the river?